Understanding AML risk

 What is AML risk?

 Regulation 16 of the Money Laundering Regulations states that the Treasury and the Home Office must make arrangements for a risk assessment to ‘identify, assess, understand and mitigate the risks of money laundering and terrorist financing affecting the United Kingdom’, and they must report on that risk assessment.
 That report has become known as the National Risk Assessment (NRA).
-According to regulation 17, the IPA must identify and assess the risks (of money laundering and terrorist financing) to which its members are subject, and regulation 18 requires each IP to identify and assess the risks to which their business is subject.
+According to regulation 17, the IPA must identify and assess the risks (of money laundering and terrorist financing) to which its members are subject, and regulation 18 requires each Insolvency Practitioner to identify and assess the risks to which their business is subject.

 UK National Risk Assessment